 Teachers are some of the hardest working people out there.

-So, it makes sense that when VIPKid came on the scene in 2013, offering teachers a way to make extra money through teaching English abroad, the business took off.
+So it makes sense that when VIPKid launched in 2013, offering teachers a way to make extra money by teaching English to students abroad, the business took off.

 The company claims you can earn up to $22 an hour teaching English through their online classrooms.

-According to the site, the minimum pay is $7-$9 U.S. dollars per 30 minutes, or $14-$18 per hour if you teach two sessions in a row.
-Your minimum is based on your credentials and performance in the interview demo lesson.
+According to the site, the minimum pay is $7 to $9 U.S. dollars per 30 minutes, or $14 to $18 per hour if you teach two sessions in a row.
+Your minimum pay is based on your credentials and performance in the interview demo lesson.

-After nine months with the company, she still recommends it to all her friends.
+After nine months with the company, her review of VIPKid is positive, and she recommends it to all her friends.
 “The kids are so fun,” she said.
 “Most of them are very interactive.
-You can be as “big” as you want and they love that.”
+You can be as ‘big’ as you want and they love that.”

 You don’t need to have a big personality to teach on VIPKid.
 Timmins says anyone who enjoys kids and can use their imagination will make a great teacher.